 Polls are open from 7 am to 8 pm.

 To look up your polling place and to view a sample ballot, visit MyVote

-Voters who are unable to enter the polling place due to a disability or who are quarantined as a result of COVID-19 may vote curbside.
+Voters who are unable to enter the polling place due to a disability may vote curbside.
 Please call 920-583-4011 on Election Day to request curbside service.
 Voters who are hospitalized or otherwise confined to home because of illness may have an agent request and deliver an absentee ballot to them.
 Please contact the clerk at 920-948-3493 for more information regarding this process.